N1wan/Dotfiles/README.md

 - (git clone https://github.com/N1wan/Dotfiles.git) or if you have ssh access (git clone git@github.com:N1wan/Dotfiles.git)
 - (Dotfiles/install.sh)

+# dual booting
+mount the other operating systems bootloader partition. turn on os_prober in /etc/default/grub rerun grub-mkconfig -o /boot/grub/grub.cfg
+(make sure any time grub-mkconfig is ran, the other operating system is mounted)

 # git

 for the git config make sure to add a ./private file next to the ./config file like this: